Stable pairs and BPS invariants: Introduction

 where $e$ denotes the topological Euler characteristic.

 If singularities are present, $P_{n,\beta}$ certainly differs from the (signed) Euler characteristic.
-But, Behrend \cite{BehrendDT} has shown that there exists an \emph{integer-valued constructible function} $\chi^B$ over spaces such as $P_n(X,\beta)$ with self-dual obstruction theories satisfying
+By Behrend's results \cite{BehrendDT}, there exists an \emph{integer-valued constructible function} $\chi^B$ over any scheme with the property that if the scheme is proper and admits a self-dual obstruction theory then the length of its virtual cycle equals its $\chi^B$-weighted Euler characteristic.
+Therefore